Written by Lee Kelsall, CEO of Ker & Downey® Africa

 A note from our CEO – Travel will stand the test of time

 With the emergence of the Covid-19 virus and our responsibility towards Africa and its people, Ker & Downey® Africa is following the guidelines of the World Health Organization and the South African government to restrict the spread of Coronavirus to the best of our ability.
-While we have taken the initiative to postpone all trips due for travel in the upcoming months we would like to encourage clients to continue planning their trips to Africa for travel towards the end of 2020 or in 2021.
+We have already postponed most trips due for travel in 2020.
+We would like to encourage clients to continue planning their trips to Africa for travel in 2021 and 2022 and onwards.
 This will play a major role in the survival of the global travel industry, our local suppliers and the people who depend on tourism for their livelihood.
 We would also like to take this opportunity to spare a thought for the doctors, nurses, medical workers, police and armed forces who will be going above and beyond for us over the coming weeks to keep us safe.
-We believe that travel will stand the test of time, so for now, we urge you to keep on dreaming.
+We believe that travel will stand the test of time, so for now, we urge you to keep on planning.

 Our Approach – Transparency.
 Eyes on the facts.
 Safety first.

-The past few weeks has presented all of us in the travel industry with many unforeseen challenges yet we remain positive that we will be able to show Africa to the world in the near future.
-This being said, we cannot guarantee when travel restrictions will be lifted and therefore we are encouraging all of our clients to continue planning their African safari with us, for travel in the later part of 2020 and in 2021.
+2020 has presented all of us in the travel industry with many unforeseen challenges yet we remain positive that we will be able to show Africa to the world in the near future.
+We encourage to you continue planning your luxury African safari with us, for travel in 2021 and beyond.

 We have always put the health and safety of our clients, our staff members and our suppliers as our top priority.
-We will be keeping you up to date with the latest developments from our side for peace of mind.
-For the time being, we will continue to share our beautiful continent with you via Instagram, Facebook and email!
+We continue to keep you up to date with the latest developments from our side for peace of mind in our bi-monthly newsletters, social media and on our website.
+If you are currently not a subscriber to our newsletter, we suggest you subscribe so that you can be kept up to date with all the latest information.
+We continue to share our beautiful continent with you via Instagram, Facebook and email!
 Join us on a visual journey of Africa by following us on Instagram (@kerdowneyafrica), Facebook (@kerdowneyafrica) or sign up for our newsletter.

 In terms of the health and safety of our employees, we are encouraging our staff to practice social distancing through working remotely in order to reduce the spread of the virus within Cape Town and South Africa.
 For now, we are doing what is right for our global community by acting responsibly.